I-Need-More-Coffee/referi-en/README.md

 ### `index.html`

+This file powers the example site, with a variety of information on resource-efficient web design.

+### `template.html`

 This is the document you need to modify to create your own website.
 A few paragraphs have already been provided for reference.
 Open the file in a browser to preview it, or visit the live version [here](https://referi.ineedmore.coffee).
 If you don't know how to write HTML yet, Mozilla has a great resource on how to get started [here](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics).

 ### `grid.css` and `grid-12.css`